QPack: Quantum Approximate Optimization Algorithms as universal benchmark for quantum computers: Introduction to QAOA

 To satisfy the clause of the example $z_1$ and $z_2$ must satisfy $z_1 = z_2 = 1$.

 The QAOA algorithm depends on a parameter $p\geq 1$, which determines the quality of the approximation.
 Quality is given as an approximation ratio.
-This ratio is defined as either the number of clauses satisfied by the QAOA algorithm divided by the number of of clauses satisfied in the optimal assignment ($r=\frac{M_p}{C_{\max}(z)}$), or as the number of clauses satisfied by the QAOA algorithm divided by the number of of clauses ($r = \frac{M_p}{m}$).
+This ratio is defined as either the number of clauses satisfied by the QAOA algorithm divided by the number of clauses satisfied in the optimal assignment:

+or as the number of clauses satisfied by the QAOA algorithm divided by the number of clauses:

 The latter is considered to be stronger \cite{lin2016performance}.
-The depth of the quantum circuit required to implement this algorithm grows in the worst case linearly with $p$ times the number of constraints $m$ \cite{farhi2014quantum}.
+The depth of the quantum circuit required to implement this algorithm grows linearly with $p$ times the number of constraints $m$ in the worst case \cite{farhi2014quantum}.

 The equation that needs to be maximized (cost Hamiltonian) is as follows: